 In QuickBooks, you can explicitly record transactions in a journal for better organization of data.

 Note: Journal Entries have two sides to a transaction; credit and debit.
 You need to be aware of the accounts that will be credited or debited when a transaction is recorded.
 Debit transactions are what go out and credit what comes in.
-With this simple rule, you can enter journal entries in QuickBooks.
+With this simple rule, you can enter journal entry in QuickBooks.

 - Open the Company File in which you want to record the transaction.